 - Intermediary art and science Kikki de Laat

-- Research/user tests by Marjolein Schoorl
+- User tests and research by Marjolein Schoorl

 - Supervisor Professor Erik Tempelman, TU Delft